victoriamount/User-Interface-II/ReadMe.md

 google fonts goes above everything head includes setup user doesn't see
 Good idea to plan a little.
 Print and circle the wireframe.

+I did the smaller screen one first because I thought it would sort out some questions I had (it did), but because it seems like the larger screen changes affect the smaller screen layout (makes sense, the max-width rules still apply as you shrink), I should start with the bigger one?